pakyow/pakyow/README.md

 # Pakyow Web Framework [![Gitter chat](https://badges.gitter.im/pakyow/chat.svg)](https://gitter.im/pakyow/chat)

-Pakyow lets you build modern apps that don't break the web.
+Pakyow lets you build modern websites and web applications that don't break the web.

 It provides features such as auto-updating views while embracing traditional concepts like progressive enhancement.
 Designed to be as simple as possible, it helps you quickly create momentum and maintain it throughout a project.

-**Embraces the new web (without breaking it).**
-Views automatically stay in sync with the server, with no extra code.
-Pakyow brings progressive enhancement to the modern web.
+**Realtime UIs.** Pakyow automatically keeps your presentation layer in sync with state of the server.
+Works out of the box.

-**Removes friction from development.**
-Quickly build a prototype with only HTML and CSS.
-Later on, build right on top of the prototype without throwing out previous work.
+**Quick & Easy Prototypes.** Create a working prototype of your project with plain HTML.
+Later, build right on top of the prototype without throwing it out.

-**Accessible to everyone.**
-Pakyow makes it a little bit easier to get started.
-We believe that a simpler web empowers more contribution, leading towards a more democratic web.
+**Building a Friendlier Web.** We think that a simpler web leads to a democratic web.
+Pakyow optimizes for simplicity, making it easier to start and leading to long-term productivity.

 ---